 Conclusion

 To solidify your understanding, consider applying these concepts to real-world problems.
-Analyze datasets, simulate probabilistic scenarios, and test your ability to identify and analyze independent events.
+But analyze datasets, simulate probabilistic scenarios, and test your ability to identify and analyze independent events.
 Share your findings with others and engage in discussions to further enhance your knowledge.
 Leave a comment below discussing a real-world example where understanding independent events led to a better outcome or decision.